The one thing that no one wants to ever hear is that they have damaged hair.

 When you take a look at your hair and you see areas where parts of your hair are shorter than others the chances are that it is breakage.

 If it is breakage then you need to either trim it you have a lot of split ends and deep condition as well.
-Either way, I would take a long hard look at why my hair was breaking.
+Either way, I would take a long hard look at why your hair is breaking.

 Curls always have a story to tell.